AnalyticAce/Quantitative-Finance/RSI_BOOM_SELL_STRATEGY/README.md

 - [ ] 📣 **Buy Strategy**: Implementation of a buy strategy based on the RSI indicator to execute buy trades when specific conditions are met.

-- [ ] 📣 **Addictional Telegram commands**: Increase the number of telegram commands eg: A command to know the total number of trades, profit for a giving date or period of time.
+- [ ] 📣 **Add Telegram commands**: Increase the number of telegram commands eg: A command to know the total number of trades, profit for a giving date or period of time.

 - [ ] 📣 **Improved Risk Management**: Enhanced risk management techniques to optimize trade size and minimize potential losses.